serverless/enterprise/docs/insights.md

 ## Metrics

-As part of the Serverless Insgights feature we also include a set of pre-configured report widgets, including the following:
+As part of the Serverless Insgights feature we also include a set of pre-configured charts, including the following:

 ### Invocations

-The invociations report widget shows the aggregate number of invocations for a particular service for a selected time period.
+The invociations chart shows the aggregate number of invocations for a particular service for a selected time period.
 Click into any bar on the chart to see function specific metrics.

 ### Errors

-The errors report widget shows error count trends for a service.
+The errors chart shows error count trends for a service.
 Click into a point on the chart to see error counts and error types by function.
 Click on an error type to see an occurrence of an error.

 ### Durations

-The durations report widget shows the aggregate duration times for all functions in a particular Service for a selected time period.
+The durations chart shows the aggregate duration times for all functions in a particular Service for a selected time period.
 Click into any point on the chart to see function specific metrics, including maximum, average, and minimum durations.